Finding the Perfect Dog Breed for Your Montana Lifestyle

-No offense to cat owners, but I'm a dog person.
-There's just something about petting the outside of a dog that makes the inside of a person feel good.
-With hundreds of different breeds to choose from, which one is right for you and your family?
+I'll admit it, I'm a dog person.
+Nothing against cats, but there's just something about petting the outside of a dog that makes the inside of a person feel good.

 That's a tough question to answer because there are lots of variables that go into picking out a dog.
 Are you an active family?
 Do you live in an apartment or have a house with a big backyard?

 If you are unsure of what type of dog you would want or need, look into adopting a shelter dog.
 The shelter would be able to direct you towards a dog that fits your lifestyle and living arrangements.
-Plus you are giving those dogs a second chance at a happy home.
+Plus, you are giving those dogs a second chance at a happy home.

-No matter what type of dog you bring into your home your life will be fuller with them in it.
+No matter what type of dog you bring into your home, your life will be fuller with them in it.

-Top Dog Breeds For Families With Kids
+Top Dog Breeds For Montana Families With Kids

 Picking out a dog for your family isn't easy, but here are some great breeds that do well with kids.